digidem/mapeo-crypto/README.md

 #### `km.decryptLocalMessage(cypherText, projectId)`

-Decrypt an encrypted message (uses the first 24 bytes of the projectId as a nonce)
+Decrypt an encrypted message using the provided nonce parameter

 ##### Parameters

 - `cyphertext: Buffer` Encrypted message to decrypt
-- `projectId: string` projectId - 32-byte hex-encoded string
+- `nonce: Buffer` 24-byte nonce

-#### `km.encryptLocalMessage(msg, projectId)`
+#### `km.encryptLocalMessage(msg, nonce)`

-Encrypt a message (uses the first 24 bytes of the projectId as a nonce) This should only be used for encrypting local messages, not for sending messages over the internet, because the nonce is non-random, so messages could be subject to replay attacks.
+Encrypt a message using the provided nonce parameter This should only be used for encrypting local messages, not for sending messages over the internet, because the nonce is non-random, so messages could be subject to replay attacks.